babakmbm/BabakBlog/README.md

 they're under development i will update them every chance i get.

 also you can see the end results at this address: http://www.techlist.ir

-29/04/2014
-TODO:
-	FIX THE TAGS PROBLEM IN EDITPOST --> Fixed 01/05/2014 USING PERSIAN DATETIME --> Fixed 14/05/2014
-	VALIDATION IN LOGIN.
-	GET BACK TO SAME PAGE AFTER LOGIN.
-	CODE FORMATTING (PRETTY CODE) IN TINYMCE.